 For Crate’s predominantly female audience, it was a smart campaign that not only felt good, but also did good.

 IKEA: Supporting Sustainability, One Coffee Cup at a Time

 IKEA serves millions of meals a day, all over the world.
 Can you imagine the plastic waste that generates?

 IKEA calculated it—and was fed up.
 As part of its mission to become “people and planet positive by 2030,” IKEA committed to phasing out all plastic in its cafés by 2020 (yes, next year).
-As to just how they were going to do it, they showed us in this quirky, classically IKEA commercial:
+As to just how, the company showed us in this quirky, classically IKEA commercial:

-But they didn’t stop there.
-They’ve also promised the following: “Our ambition is that by 2030, all plastic used in our products will be based on renewable or recycled material.”
+But it didn’t stop there.
+IKEA also promised the following: “Our ambition is that by 2030, all plastic used in our products will be based on renewable or recycled material.”

 Image via IKEA

-Though IKEA doesn’t get political over the topic (as a global company, they face harsh restrictions on packaging and plastics in certain parts of the world), they know their sheer size and purchasing power means they have a responsibility to drive change.
+Though IKEA doesn’t get political over the topic (as a global company, it faces harsh restrictions on packaging and plastics in certain parts of the world), it knows its sheer size and purchasing power means it has a responsibility to drive change.